This page was updated in June 2022 and will be updated again in Autumn 2023 or when there is an update from the DfE, whichever is sooner.

 Parents of a child who is registered at a maintained or independent school must inform the school formally by writing to the Headteacher stating their intention to de-register their child from the school and to instead home educate.
 If a parent does not inform the Headteacher in writing, a child may remain on roll and the parent may be liable to prosecution for non-attendance.

-The below EHE Policy and Guidance sets out in detail the responsibilities a school has in respect of where a parent/carer decides to remove a child from a school and move to education at home.
+Appendix A of NYCC’s EHE Policy & Procedures sets out in detail the responsibilities a school has in respect of where a parent/carer decides to remove a child from a school and move to education at home.

 This sets out what is required in respect of schools responsibilities to and contact with:

 - The Notification to EHE form: To be completed in all cases by all sectors of schools when they become aware of a child moving to EHE - e.g. maintained, independent, academy, special

 - Guidance on completing the CommonTransfer File (CTF)

 2.0 Do you know a parent/carer who is currently Electively Home Educating their child?

 If you know a parent/carer who is Electively Home Educating (EHE) their child we recommend they read the ‘What you need to know’ document which has been published by the Department for Education (DfE) & can be found here: https://dfemedia.blog.gov.uk/2020/10/20/all-you-need-to-know-about-home-schooling-and-elective-home-education-ehe/

 The Government has produced guidance to help parents understand their obligations and rights in relation to EHE which can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/791528/EHE_guidance_for_parentsafterconsultationv2.2.pdf

 Guidance for Local Authorities and schools about children educated at home can be found here: https://www.gov.uk/government/publications/elective-home-education